tradichel/SecurityMetricsAutomation/README.md

 container running this job and long term I will likely not use bash.

-The code in the aws deploy folder consists of the following:
+The code in the /awsdeploy directory consists of the following:

 * /container - some scripts to handle various container tasks
 * Dockerfile - used to deploy a container image that runs scripts and requires MFA.